UEFA EURO 2024 qualifying: What to look out for on Matchday 8 | European Qualifiers

 Monday 16 October 2023

-Group J: Bosnia and Herzegovina vs Portugal, Iceland vs Liechtenstein, Luxembourg vs Slovakia
+Group J: Bosnia and Herzegovina 0-5 Portugal, Iceland 4-0 Liechtenstein, Luxembourg 0-1 Slovakia

 Tuesday 17 October 2023